Translating Research in Elder Care Postdoctoral Fellow

 - Outstanding and demonstrated skills writing for peer reviewed publication.

-- Demonstrated proficiency conducting analysis on large datasets using various software products (e.g., SAS, STATA, Mplus, SPSS, etc.).
+- Demonstrated proficiency conducting analysis on large datasets using various software products (e.g., SAS, STATA, Mplus, SPSS, etc.) is an asset.

 - Excellent verbal communication skills.